History of Berlin: Second World War

 Destruction of buildings and infrastructure was nearly total in parts of the inner city business and residential sectors.
 The outlying sections suffered relatively little damage.
 This averages to one fifth of all buildings, and 50% in the inner city.

-West and East Germany (1945–1990)
+West and East Germanies (1945–1990)

-By war's end up to a third of Berlin had been destroyed by concerted Allied air raids, Soviet artillery, and street fighting.
+By war's end, up to a third of Berlin had been destroyed by concerted Allied air raids, Soviet artillery, and street fighting.
 The so-called Stunde Null—zero hour—marked a new beginning for the city.

+The US-UK Combined Bomber Offensive had dropped 75,000 tons of bombs on the city.
+Only 300,000 of 1,500,000 homes were undamaged.
+Removing the rubble, the US estimated, would require ten 50-car trainloads a day for 16 years.
+Thirty-seven Berlin buses and fewer than 10% of the U-Bahn cars were operable.

+On 24 April 1945, even before the end of street fighting in Berlin, colonel-general Nikolai Berzarin was appointed Soviet military commander of the city.
+By his "Order No. 1" on 28 April, Berzarin assumed all governmental power.
+He worked to re-establish order in the ruined German capital, creating a city police force and supplying the population with food, water, gas and electricity, as well as re-opening schools and theatres.
+On 17 May, he appointed non-partisan Arthur Werner the first post-war Mayor of Berlin presiding over a civil city government.

 Greater Berlin was divided into four sectors by the Allies under the London Protocol of 1944, as follows: